Mohamedguguu/ScpScript/README.md

-Hi everyone welcome to scp script
+Hey everyone, welcome to the SCP Script.

+What does it do?
+It completely breaks SCP — permanently.
-What it can do break SCP FULLY forever why did i hack the game i just wanna be the first one to do it
+Why did I do it?
+Just wanted to be the first to pull it off.

+Controls:

-K key = Enable break scp
+K = Break SCP

-L key = Enable esp
+L = Toggle ESP

-X key = enable xray
+X = Toggle X-Ray

-if you are the owner of the game and you wnat it be taked down dm msbncdaynight2
+If you're the game owner and want this taken down, DM msbncdaynight2